apruve/apruve-php/README.md

     $ vendor/bin/phpunit tests/

-If you'd like to contribute, use the watchr ruby gem to assist.
+If you'd like to contribute, use the observr ruby gem to assist.

-    $ gem install watchr
+    $ gem install observr
-    $ watchr ./autotest_watchr.rb
+    $ watchr ./autotest_observr.rb

 ## Contributing